dmsl/airplace/Readme.md

 This section describes how to manually prepare the required data files in order to use the Airplace Tracker application without putting the RadioMap Server online.
 (Note: The RadioMap server handles conveniently the processing of the RSS log files collected with the Logger, as well as the distribution of the resulting radiomap and algorithm-specific parameters to the Tracker.)

-1. Use the Aiplace Logger, as described in the video tutorial, to collect the RSS data which are stored locally on the smartphone sdcard in a log file with a user-defined filename (e.g., ‚Äòrss-log-mymap‚Äô).
+1. Use the Aiplace Logger, as described in the video tutorial, to collect the RSS data which are stored locally on the smartphone sdcard in a log file with a user-defined filename (e.g., ‘rss-log-mymap’).
 An example log file that contains the samples collected at 4 locations (5 samples\location) inside a single room can be found in folder \Example\Log.
-2. Copy the ‚Äòrss-log-mymap‚Äô file to the ‚Äòindoor-rss-logs‚Äô folder of the RadioMap Server directory tree and rename it to ‚Äòrsslog1.txt‚Äô.
-In case of crowdsourcing, do the same for the log files collected by other users, carrying the same smartphone, and rename them to ‚Äòrsslog2.txt‚Äô, ‚Äòrsslog3.txt‚Äô, etc. (Note: All folders in the directory tree are created on the first execution of the Radiomap Server)
+2. Copy the ‘rss-log-mymap’ file to the ‘indoor-rss-logs’ folder of the RadioMap Server directory tree and rename it to ‘rsslog1.txt’.
+In case of crowdsourcing, do the same for the log files collected by other users, carrying the same smartphone, and rename them to ‘rsslog2.txt’, ‘rsslog3.txt’, etc. (Note: All folders in the directory tree are created on the first execution of the Radiomap Server)
-3. Press the ‚ÄúCreate Indoor Radiomap‚Äù button to get the radiomap files in the ‚Äòindoor‚Äô folder.
-The ‚Äòindoor-radiomap.txt‚Äô file contains all the recorded RSS samples, while the ‚Äòindoor-radiomap-mean.txt‚Äô contains only the mean RSS for each WiFi Access Point (AP) at each location.
+3. Press the “Create Indoor Radiomap” button to get the radiomap files in the ‘indoor’ folder.
+The ‘indoor-radiomap.txt’ file contains all the recorded RSS samples, while the ‘indoor-radiomap-mean.txt’ contains only the mean RSS for each WiFi Access Point (AP) at each location.
 The latter, which is much smaller in size, is the radiomap file that is used for positioning with the Tracker.
 Example files can be found in folder \Example\Radiomap (Note: To accommodate the missing RSS values whenever an AP is not detected at a location, a default RSS value is used, which is lower than the sensitivity level, e.g. -110 dBm.
-This value can be user-defined from within the RadioMap Server through menu Edit ‚Üí Settings)
+This value can be user-defined from within the RadioMap Server through menu Edit → Settings)
-4. Create the testing data that are required for calculating the algorithm-specific parameters as described in the next section ‚ÄúHow to create Test Data‚Äù.
+4. Create the testing data that are required for calculating the algorithm-specific parameters as described in the next section “How to create Test Data”.
-5. The ‚Äòindoor‚Äô folder should now contain 3 files (i.e., ‚Äòindoor-radiomap.txt‚Äô, ‚Äòindoor-radiomap-mean.txt‚Äô and ‚Äòtest-data.txt‚Äô).
-Press the ‚ÄúCreate Indoor Parameters‚Äù to create the algorithm-specific parameters.
+5. The ‘indoor’ folder should now contain 3 files (i.e., ‘indoor-radiomap.txt’, ‘indoor-radiomap-mean.txt’ and ‘test-data.txt’).
+Press the “Create Indoor Parameters” to create the algorithm-specific parameters.
 Example file can be found in folder \Example\Parameters (Note: This step may take some time depending on the size of the radiomap and test data files.)
 6. To run the Airplace Tracker application on the smartphone do the next steps:
-‚Ä¢	Copy the same floorplan map that was used in the Airplace Logger application (e.g., ‚Äòmymap.jpg‚Äô) and the associated configuration file with the actual dimensions in meters (e.g., ‚Äòmymap.config‚Äô) on the smartphone‚Äôs sdcard
+•	Copy the same floorplan map that was used in the Airplace Logger application (e.g., ‘mymap.jpg’) and the associated configuration file with the actual dimensions in meters (e.g., ‘mymap.config’) on the smartphone’s sdcard
-‚Ä¢	Copy the following files from the ‚Äòindoor‚Äô folder of the Radiomap Server to the smartphone‚Äôs sdcard and rename them according to these rules:
+•	Copy the following files from the ‘indoor’ folder of the Radiomap Server to the smartphone’s sdcard and rename them according to these rules:
-i.	indoor-radiomap-mean.txt  ‚Üí radiomap_indoor-mymap (Note: No file extension) ii.	indoor-radiomap-parameters.txt ‚Üí radiomap_indoor-mymap-parameters (Note: No file extension) iii.	test-data.txt ‚Üí test-data.txt (Note: The filename is the same and this file is only required for the offline mode of the Airplace Tracker)
+i.	indoor-radiomap-mean.txt  → radiomap_indoor-mymap (Note: No file extension)
+ii.	indoor-radiomap-parameters.txt → radiomap_indoor-mymap-parameters (Note: No file extension)
+iii.	test-data.txt → test-data.txt (Note: The filename is the same and this file is only required for the offline mode of the Airplace Tracker)
-‚Ä¢	Select the ‚Äòradiomap_indoor-mymap‚Äô file as the radiomap file from within the Airplace Tracker Preferences menu, select a positioning algorithm from the Algorithms menu and start real-time tracking.
+•	Select the ‘radiomap_indoor-mymap’ file as the radiomap file from within the Airplace Tracker Preferences menu, select a positioning algorithm from the Algorithms menu and start real-time tracking.
 (Note: The MMSE algorithm usually provides better accuracy.)

 ## How to create Test Data